 Physicians can also be liable for damage done to patients if they prescribe dangerous drugs but ignore the warnings.
 A recent example of this phenomena is the opioid crisis, in which thousands of patients became addicted and overdosed on the pain killers.
 Pharmacists can also be held liable for filling prescriptions for dangerous drugs.

 Under Sec.
 483.021 of the Texas Health and Safety Code, pharmacists must use their professional judgment to determine if a prescription is valid before dispensing hazardous drugs.
 An experienced Killeen dangerous drugs attorney can review the circumstances of a client’s injury from negligently prescribed pharmaceuticals to determine if a physician or pharmacist should be named as a defendant in a lawsuit for financial compensation.

-The Statute of Limitations for a personal injury claim concerning the manufacturing, marketing, or prescribing of dangerous drugs is two years from the date the patient suffers an injury.
+The Statute of Limitations for a personal injury claim concerning the manufacturing, marketing, or prescribing of dangerous drugs is generally two years from the date the patient suffers an injury.

 Killeen residents are living longer, more productive lives because of the miracles of modern medicine.
 But sometimes, that medicine is more harmful than helpful.
 If you suffered devastating side effects after taking medication, a Killeen dangerous drugs lawyer can help you fight for financial compensation from the drug company, prescribing physician, or pharmacist.
 Call today to schedule your free consultation.